darmuh/OpenLib/OpenLib/_Release Files/README.md

 - Assign new keywords to already existing nodes.
 - Event system lets you subscribe to all manners of Terminal patches.
 See EventUsage for examples on how to subscribe to these events.
 - Patches into the Awake method for the Teleporter class and provides referenceable Teleporter instances for both the normal teleporter and inverse teleporter
+- [NEW in 0.2.0] Config to HTML file generation.
+Use this to create an html page that can be used to read/modify config files.
+	- Will generate a code at the bottom of the page that can be used to update all config items at once via a decompress method.
+	- For an example use-case, see ShipColors v0.2.0
+- [NEW in 0.2.0] Faux Keywords are keywords that will only work in the terminal from within the TerminalNode they are assigned.
+	- These will not overwrite existing keywords.
+	- Feature is still in testing, but is planned for use in LethalConstellations
+- [NEW in 0.2.0] Small hotfix for when terminalnodes have the acceptAnything property set to true without any valid compatible nouns.
+	- will prevent soft locks from these particular nodes resulting in the terminal not accepting any further input.
+- [NEW in 0.2.0] Automatic info compatible nouns created for every new keyword added through this library.
+- [NEW in 0.2.0] New method for Adding compatible nouns.
+- [NEW in 0.2.0] Support methods for LethalConfig and OpenBodyCams.

 *The plan is to have this library support all of my mods (darmuhsTerminalStuff, ghostCodes, and suitsTerminal).
 So this library will likely have more features in the future*